JosephVn272/-One-Minute-Startup-Builder-/README.md

 pip install -r requirements.txt
  Set up your OpenAI API Key:

-Create a file at this exact path: .streamlit/secrets.toml Add your API key to the file like this:
+Create a file at this path: .streamlit/secrets.toml Add your API key to the file like this:
 Ini, TOML
 OPENAI_API_KEY = "your-sk-key-here"